bmkramer/crossref_funder_information/README.md

 # Crossref funder information per publisher

+Funder information, provided by publishers, is one of the types of metadata included in Crossref.
+Coverage of funder information currently varies considerably between publishers.

 This repo contains data and code for querying the Crossref API for proportion of current journal articles (current year and 2 previous years) with funding information, per Crossref member ID.
 Data are also collected for book chapters and preprints.

 At the time of sampling (March 15, 2022), **25.2% of journal articles published in 2020-2022** had funding information available in Crossref.
-The following figure shows the proportion of journal articles from selected major publishers published between 2020 and 2022 that had funding information available.
+The following figure shows the proportion of journal articles from selected major publishers published between 2020-2022 that had funding information available.

 ![](figures/crossref_members_funder_info.svg)